danielappelt/fxbconv/README.md

 ## Background

 FXB and FXP plugin preset formats are not very well supported in the open source world.
 This program follows a very simple plan.
-Without checking much of the internal structure it just splits up FXB bank preset files at the format's magic chunk sequence.
+Without checking much of the internal structure it just splits up FXB bank preset files at the format's magic chunk sequence into separate FXP preset files.
+Furthermore, it supports the direct conversion of the FXP presets (without chunk data) in a FXB bank into Carla preset files.

 ## Installation